GM Information

 For every ‘slot’ in which you run a game, you will get one ticket for our volunteer prize draw.

-The content of the draw is still to be determined but we expect this will be at least a $400 value in total.
+The content of the draw is still to be determined but we expect this will generally be at least a $600 value in total.
 It may be split across a number of prizes so that more of our GMs can be winners!

 Do I also get a free pass?